terabyte128/braintrust-bot-rails/README.md

 - [ ] Retrive quotes at random
 - [ ] Alexa support (ask Alexa for a random quote)
 - [ ] Automatically send quotes once a day with some probability (can be disabled)
-- [ ] Automatic quote generatin based on Markov chains
+- [ ] Automatic quote generation based on Markov chains and all quotes collected from a single user

 **Photos**